Admission Process and Requirements

 Additional materials required with the application include undergraduate and graduate transcripts, a personal statement detailing the applicant’s ministry experience (three to four pages), a statement of personal objectives for the Doctor of Ministry program (three to four pages), specified recommendations, and a recommendation of support for involvement in the program from the congregation and/or board of the institution in which the student ministers.
 An admission interview and writing sample from master's work may be required.
 Complete information regarding application and admission requirements may be obtained through the Office of Admissions.

 Persons interested in completing the program in less than the normal time may do so by transferring up to 12 semester credits into the program.
 These credits may be for doctoral-level work not applied to a completed degree program at other accredited seminaries or for special pastoral or congregational development programs offered by agencies that have cooperative educational arrangements with Bethel.

-Part-time visiting students from other ATS-accredited Doctor of Ministry programs may take up to two courses (12 credits, based on availability) that may be transferred into their current programs.
+Part-time visiting students from other ATS-accredited Doctor of Ministry programs may take up to 12 credits, consisting of two content courses plus their corresponding project courses (based on availability), that may be transferred into their current programs.